vives-projectweek-1-2020/Market-queue/README.md

 ![GitHub pull requests](https://img.shields.io/github/issues-pr/vives-projectweek-1-2020/Market-queue?style=plastic)

 ## Goals
-* Building a system where people can search for their store and can find how many people there are waiting to get into that particular store.
-And how many people are allowed inside at a time.
-* Seeing the opening hours, and if the shop is open during the corona pandamic. and if they have one, a link to their online shop.
+* Builing a WPF app and site, to get data, where users are going, and to allow us to get their position.
+And show where other people are going.
+* show a screen to give people information how many people there are close, 2 buttons, going out and add place(or shop)
+    * going out --> give information about the place your going, how you are going and how long your going to stay.
+    * add Area --> (check if there is something else close so that you dont have duplicates nor to many places to checking to. (every km or so)) gps coordinates or adress.

-## responsibilities
+## Responsibilities
 * Dimi --> Setting up database
 * Daan --> Wpf en grafische layouts
-* felix --> Code Behind
+* felix --> Code Behind Wpf/site
-* Aaron -->
+* Aaron -->Site/Code Behind Wpf

 ## Used services
 * Wpf application, with c# behind code
 * MySQL as database.

 ## Acomplished things

-## expansions
+## Expansions
-* Add a mailing system, so that if the store is really full at the moment people can get notified if it's a little emptier.
+* visualisation with map.

 ## Members
 ![Dimi Catrysse](https://github.com/DimDim2001)